imagej/imagej.github.io/_pages/plugins/trackmate/getting-started.md

 ![](/media/TrackMate MainButtons.png)

-With this image selected, launch TrackMate from the menu {% include bc content='Plugins | Tracking | TrackMate'%} or from the [Command launcher](Using_the_Command_Launcher).
+With this image selected, launch TrackMate from the menu {% include bc path='Plugins | Tracking | TrackMate'%} or from the [Command launcher](Using_the_Command_Launcher).
 The TrackMate GUI appears next to the image, displaying the starting dialog panel.

 But first, just a few words about its look.
 The user interface is a single frame - that can be resized - divided in a main panel, that displays context-dependent dialogs, and a permanent bottom panel containing the four main buttons depicted on the right.

 The **Next** button allows to step through the tracking process.
 It might be disabled depending on the current panel content.
 For instance, if you do not select a valid image in the first panel, it will be disabled.
 The **Previous** button steps back in the process, without executing actions.
 For instance, if you go back on the segmentation panel, segmentation will not be re-executed.

 The **Save** button creates a XML file that contains all of the data you generated at the moment you click it.
 Since you can save at any time, the resulting file might miss tracks, spots, etc...
-You can load the saved file using the menu item {% include bc content='Plugins | Tracking | Load a TrackMate file'%}.
+You can load the saved file using the menu item {% include bc path='Plugins | Tracking | Load a TrackMate file'%}.
 It will restore the session just where you saved it.

 Now is a good time to speak strategy when it comes to saving/restoring.
 You can save at anytime in TrackMate.
 If you save just before the tracking process, you will be taken there with the data you generated so far upon loading.
 TrackMate saves a <u>link to the image file</u> (as an absolute file path) but not the image itself.
 When loading a TrackMate file, it tries first to retrieve and open this file in ImageJ.
 So it is a good idea to pre-process, crop, edit metadata and massage the target image first in Fiji, then save it as a .tif, then launch TrackMate.
 Particularly if you deal with a multi-series file, such as Leica .lif files.